Ramin-RX7/Shifty/docs/Principals/Builtins/Functions.md

     func is_of(class_, classes:Union) -> bool;

-Detemines wether a class is in the list of classes a Union holds
+Detemines whether a class is in the list of classes a Union holds

 <br>